verlok/vanilla-lazyload/README.md

 LazyLoad is then downloaded and automatically **initialized right after** with the options you passed in `window.lazyLoadOptions`.

 Please note that if you put the script at the beginning of your HTML page, LazyLoad will probably initialized before the DOM ready event.
-In that case, you need to get the instance and use the `update` method on it.
+In that case, you need to store the instance in a variable and use the `update` method on it.
 This will make it check the DOM again.

 [DEMO](http://verlok.github.io/lazyload/demos/async.html) | [SOURCE](https://github.com/verlok/lazyload/blob/master/demos/async.html) | [API](#api)

-#### Auto init + get the instance
+#### Auto init + store the instance in a variable

-**Use when**: you want to use a non-blocking script (which is faster), you don't need to have control on the exact moment when LazyLoad is created, but you need to assign the an auto-initialized instance to a variable, e.g. to use the [API](#api) on it.
+> **When to use**: you want to use a non-blocking script (which is faster), you don't need to have control on the exact moment when LazyLoad is created, but you need to assign the an auto-initialized instance to a variable, e.g. to use the [API](#api) on it.

-HTML:
+HTML + Javascript

 ```html
 <script>